 My instant reaction was that this video was rather disqualifying the conductor and that fellow pianist, in that their statements were “too cheap”, the video overall is pure “marketing blah-blah”.
 Nevertheless, I thought that I should not make this instant reaction the basis for or against a purchasing decision.
 I went ahead and bought the CDs anyway, giving the pianist a “chance”, and allowing me to make my own assessment of this recording.

 Well, in the aftermath this was a mistake / almost complete failure: yes, the interpretation may be faultless, maybe even perfect (no, it isn’t).
 But for me it is also pretty feature-less, lacking personality, esprit, all the joking in Beethoven’s final movements.
 It’s absolutely mediocre, character-wise, and it doesn’t talk to me!
 OK, it avoids gross mistakes that others make (e.g., Eschenbach / Karajan ignoring the alla breve notation in the Largo of op.15).
 However, the absence of a negative feature does not make this an outstanding performance!
 I’m sorry about that young artist: he certainly has his merits in the romantic or newer repertoire, but Beethoven is not his strength.

 - Don’t trust statements that others make about an artists, especially if they are participating in the recording or otherwise profit from it.

 - Artists won’t disqualify friends and fellow artists: their statement in such a context is of very little value.

-- If presumably independent third parties issue statements, such as critics for newspapers etc., you should only truest such comments if you know that commentator and his/her opinions (i.e., that (s)he is on your wavelength, shares your taste, etc.)
+- If presumably independent third parties issue statements, such as critics for newspapers etc., you should only trust such comments if you know the commentators and their opinions (i.e., that they are on your wavelength, share your taste, etc.)